 Using a standard insulin pump that many people with diabetes use today, even if it is programmed to deliver insulin in pulses, will not achieve the results described above.
 This is because, with these pumps, the insulin is delivered under the skin, and by the time the insulin is received by the liver, any pulse is sufficiently blunted.
 The required insulin concentration and oscillation threshold is not achieved.
 Many of the required metabolic enzymes are therefore not produced.

-With the APT therapy, the pulses are delivered intravenously and within 4 seconds the liver will experience the appropriate oscillations.
+With the MII therapy, the pulses are delivered intravenously and within 4 seconds the liver will experience the appropriate oscillations.
 Thus, the liver will be activated to produce and excrete the required metabolic enzymes.
 The cells throughout the body will be fed and begin to function properly.

 When a person with diabetes is first measured before starting the treatment, their carbon dioxide output is low relative to a healthy person.
 This is because they are not metabolizing carbohydrates.